learnNcode/CustomTabletUI/README.md

 ## Usage

 Usage is pretty simple and straight forward.
 You need to add it programmatically.
+Set the orientation of your activity to landscape in the manifest file.
+You can access the childviews sequentially as shown below...
 Ex:
   ```
-        //Create an object of CircileHorizontalContainer.
+        //Create an object of CircleHorizontalContainer.
 This requires 3 params.
 1> Context 2> Number of childviews to be           //created to the right.
 3> Callback
         CircleHorizontalContainer circleHorizontalContainer = new CircleHorizontalContainer(CustomTabletUIActivity.this, 2,         CustomTabletUIActivity.this);
         rootView.addView(circleHorizontalContainer);// You can add it to your parent view as per requirement.

         //ChildViews can be accessed and intialized as below